HelloDevApp/Budget_Essence_Plateform/index.md

 In case of refusal of authorization of payment by credit card from accredited organizations or in case of non-payment, the Seller reserves the right to suspend or cancel a payment.

- **6. Subscriptions**
+ **6. Subscriptions**<br/>

 This section applies in addition to the other provisions of the Agreement to any subscription that Customer takes out via the Platform.

-The subscription gives the right to:
+The subscription gives the right to: <br/>

-		Option n° 1 : Premium subscription for one month renewable at 1,49€.
+		Option n° 1 : Premium subscription for one month renewable at 1,49€.<br/>
-		Option n° 2 : Renewable premium subscription for 6 months at 5,99€.
+		Option n° 2 : Renewable premium subscription for 6 months at 5,99€.<br/>
-		Option n° 3 : Premium subscription renewable for 1 year at 9,99€.
+		Option n° 3 : Premium subscription renewable for 1 year at 9,99€.<br/>

 All premium subscription options allow you to have access to all the features of the application during the duration of the chosen option.

-You can cancel your subscription at any time from your device settings:
+You can cancel your subscription at any time from your device settings:<br/>

-	1. Open the Settings application.
+	1. Open the Settings application.<br/>
-	2. Touch your name.
+	2. Touch your name.<br/>
-	3. Touch Subscriptions.
+	3. Touch Subscriptions.<br/>
-	4. Touch the application subscription.
+	4. Touch the application subscription.<br/>
-	5. Touch Cancel Subscription.
+	5. Touch Cancel Subscription.<br/>

-The Customer will be charged as follows:
+The Customer will be charged as follows: <br/>

-	Variable depending on the subscription option chosen by the Customer All subscriptions are for a period of 1 month, 6 months or 1 year depending on the subscription option chosen by the Customer.
+	Variable depending on the subscription option chosen by the Customer <br/>
+	All subscriptions are for a period of 1 month, 6 months or 1 year depending on the subscription option chosen by the Customer.<br/>

- **7. Evidence**
+ **7. Evidence**<br/>

 The data and payments made between the Customer and the Seller can be proven thanks to the computerized registers, kept in the computer systems of the Seller in reasonable security conditions.
 The order forms and invoices are archived on a reliable and durable medium considered, in particular, as a means of proof.

- **8. Warranties**
+ **8. Warranties**<br/>

 The Seller guarantees the conformity of the products or services to the contract in accordance with the law in force at the time of its conclusion.

- **9. Right of Withdrawal**
+ **9. Right of Withdrawal**<br/>

 If the Customer is a consumer, he hereby waives his right of withdrawal in order to be supplied as soon as possible after the conclusion of the contract.

-  **10. Independence of the clauses**
+  **10. Independence of the clauses**<br/>

 The illegality or invalidity of any provision of these GTC shall not affect the validity and enforceability of the remaining provisions.
 Seller reserves the right to replace the illegal or invalid provision with another provision that is variable and similar in scope.

-  **11. Governing Law and Jurisdiction**
+  **11. Governing Law and Jurisdiction**<br/>

-These GTC are governed by Belgian law.
+These GTC are governed by Belgian law.<br/>

-In the event of a dispute and in the absence of an amicable agreement, the dispute shall be brought before the courts of the judicial district of the Seller's registered office.
+In the event of a dispute and in the absence of an amicable agreement, the dispute shall be brought before the courts of the judicial district of the Seller's registered office.<br/>

-Application:
+Application:<br/>
-     Budget Essence
+     Budget Essence<br/>

-is an initiative of:
+is an initiative of:<br/>
-    Dylan Zaoui (above "the Seller")
+    Dylan Zaoui (above "the Seller") <br/>
-    Quai Malakoff 44000 NANTES
+    Quai Malakoff 44000 NANTES <br/>
-    Company n°: FR4782653678
+    Company n°: FR4782653678 <br/>
-    E-mail: budgetessencecontact@gmail.com
+    E-mail: budgetessencecontact@gmail.com <br/>